FOR IMMEDIATE RELEASE

 Maintenance is easier too, as White attests.
 “The Liteflex spring is easier to replace because it is very light in weight.
 Switching away from a known entity in steel to a lighter weight composite spring has had positive impact for Sentinel Transportation Services.
 Increased tire life and payload capacities have helped control costs-per-mile, while a smoother ride increased driver comfort.
 Whether fleets are seeking bottom-line cost improvements, or softer-side benefits, composite springs can help fleets to improve performance.
 Performance gains are important, especially when facing ever-rising fuel costs.

 For more information on Liteflex Composite Springs, please call (937) 836-7025 ext 206, e-mail firstname.lastname@example.org, or write to Liteflex, 100 Holiday Drive, Englewood, OH 45322.

 Liteflex has been providing composite springs for 30 years.
-They are in use on over 15 million vehicles, including GM, Ford, Range Rover, DaimlerChrysler, Iveco, Kenworth, Peterbilt, Freightliner and Navistar, and others.
+They have produced over 21,000,000+ springs manufactured for vehicles, including GM, Ford, Range Rover, DaimlerChrysler, Iveco, Kenworth, Peterbilt, Freightliner and Navistar, and others.

 Orville White is a Safety and Environmental Manager at Conoco Inc. and DuPont.